AbhinavDufare/ABHIOS-1/README.md

 # ABHIOS-1
 ABHIOS is a browser-based desktop simulation with a macOS-style UI, draggable windows, a dynamic dock, dark mode, and apps like Finder, Terminal, Notes, Calculator, Browser, and Settings for a smooth, modern OS experience.

-Description of Your ABHIOS System
+Description of ABHIOS System
-Your WebOS is a fully interactive, browser-based desktop operating system simulation built using HTML, TailwindCSS, React, and Babel.
+is a fully interactive, browser-based desktop operating system simulation built using HTML, TailwindCSS, React, and Babel.
 It recreates the experience of a modern OS environment with windows, a dock, a top status bar, draggable apps, dark mode, and animations—all running inside a web page.

 Design & UI
 The system features a macOS-inspired interface with: